Gay Friendly Sauna and Turkish Baths in Istanbul

 General Information

-Bathhouses are daytime venues, and most of them close around 10 p.m.
+Bathhouses are daytime venues, and most of them close around 10 - 11 pm.
 They tend to be busiest after work hours, in the evenings, and on Sundays.
+The entrance price for these places are around 10 US Dollar equivalent, to be paid in Turkish Liras.
+Massage and other services are optional, but you need to pay the entrance fee even if you do not get any massage.
 While you may encounter people of all ages, the majority of clients in these bathhouses are middle-aged and mature men.
 The bathhouses frequented by gay individuals are situated on some backstreets and are not very close to each other.
 Therefore, if you plan to visit several of them in one day, it’s advisable to conduct thorough research in advance.
-Our tailor-made online LGBT Map will be very helpful for this purpose
+Our tailor-made online LGBT Map will be very helpful for this purpose.

 You can find more detailed information about gay friendly sauna and bath houses on Turkish Bath Guide.Com website, including location maps and reviews of the people who have visited them.